Zen-Watch/zen-watch-backend/HACK_NOTES.md

 * https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks
 * https://macpaw.com/how-to/uninstall-mysql-on-mac
 ```
 While installing from v8.0.30.dmg to match the Digital Ocean production managed MySQL DB, I manually added the following entry to .zshrc, to bring mysql in the path for command line access.
+Remove if it conflicts later.
+And always use single quotes (') in the SQL files.

+vim ~/.zshrc
+export PATH=$PATH:/usr/local/mysql/bin  (remove this if there is a future conflict)
+source ~/.zshrc

 ```

 #### Z Shell On Mac